splttingatms/splttingatms.github.io/_posts/2016-04-27-create-aliases-in-command-prompt.md

 title: Create Aliases in Command Prompt
 layout: post
 ---
+Aliases/macros are a great way to shorten often used commands.
+Here is how to create aliases in Command Prompt and either persist globally or just for the session.

-There are multiple ways of creating aliases or macros in Command Prompt.
-There is a built in DOSKEY command that creates aliases but you may want to make the aliases persist through sessions.
-That is where batch files come in.
-If you want to make a project environment with project specific aliases then I recommend using Method 2: DOSKEY.
+As always, there are multiple ways of creating aliases in Command Prompt.
+The built-in DOSKEY command can creates aliases but by default only for the current session.
+If you want session specific aliases then using Method 2: DOSKEY.
 If you have generic tools that you want globally available then Method 1: Batch files is the best option.

 1. Batch files
 2. DOSKEY